BrookeMa/CV_CT/README.md

 # CV_CT

+#Overview

 To clarify the module I am responsible for, here are some GIF images for illustration

 ## Advertising Module
-Advertisement is a very low coupling module, which is planned to be packaged into SDK.
-Other apps of trip, includes Zhixing, Tujia and other apps, which require high stability and compatibility, and have an independent background support
+Advertisement is a loosely coupled module, which is packaged into SDK to deliver other teams, includes Trip, Zhixing, Tujia and other apps.
+We have a unique backend service support it.
 ### Banner Ads
 Functions: including the customization of image and text, iPhone type adaptation, the customization of pageControl, embedded data monitoring, more than ten teams have been using it
 <img src="https://github.com/BrookeMa/CV_CT/blob/main/GIF/IMG_2579.PNG" width="33%" height="33%">